solimodsthings/MoreClassesMod/README.md

 - [Luminary](https://github.com/solimodsthings/MoreClassesMod/wiki), an advanced class for characters that have cross-trained Knight and Mage
 - [Guardian](https://github.com/solimodsthings/MoreClassesMod/wiki), a class specializing in lance defense and countering Illusionist debuffs
 - [Peacekeeper](https://github.com/solimodsthings/MoreClassesMod/wiki), a specialization of Gunners that use conjured ammunition and artillery magic
+- [Mudbastion](https://github.com/solimodsthings/MoreClassesMod/wiki), a tanky specialization for Slimes
+- [Sludgelord](https://github.com/solimodsthings/MoreClassesMod/wiki), a specialization for Slimes that has access to a ranged attack
 ([Check out the full class descriptions here](https://github.com/solimodsthings/MoreClassesMod/wiki).)

-<b>Planned for release v0.3</b>
-- [Mudbastion](https://github.com/solimodsthings/MoreClassesMod/wiki), a specialization for Slimes
-- [Sludgelord](https://github.com/solimodsthings/MoreClassesMod/wiki), a specialization for Slimes

 <b>Planned for release v0.4</b>
 - [Ironfey](https://github.com/solimodsthings/MoreClassesMod/wiki), a specialization for Faeries